Using chart properties

 The Maximum Visible Categories property customizes how many values are automatically zoomed into along a category scale, or you can clear it to disable this behavior (which is the same as zooming out).

-For a date/time axis, the Auto Zoom Start or Auto Zoom Token properties appear instead and can be used to initially display only data from the past year, for example (available in Dundas BI 8 and higher).
+For a date/time axis, the Auto Zoom Start or Auto Zoom Token properties appear instead and can be used to initially display only data from the past year, for example.

-The Zoom Using Another Chart property can be used with another chart set up on the same dashboard with the same data, where viewers can move and resize the selection cursor to select an area to zoom into.
+The Zoom Using Another Chart property can be used with another chart set up on the same dashboard with the same data, where viewers can click and drag to select, move, or resize a selected area to zoom and scroll around the original chart.